pingcap/docs-cn/sql/tidb-server.md

 ## TiDB system variable

 TiDB is compatible with MySQL system variables, and defines some unique system variables to adjust the database behavior.
-For more information, see [The Proprietary System Variables and Syntaxes in TiDB](../sql/tidb-specific.md).
+For more information, see [TiDB Specific System Variables](../sql/tidb-specific.md).

 ## TiDB system table